phpMv/ubiquity-devtools/README.md

                 with its associated view
                   · Ubiquity controller UserController -v

-■ model [tableName] =>
+■ action [controller.action] =>
-        · Generates a new model.
+        · Creates a new action in a controller.
-        · Aliases : create-model
-        × Samples :
-                  · Ubiquity model User

-■ all-models [] =>
-        · Generates all models from database.
-        · Aliases : create-all-models
-        × Samples :
-                  · Ubiquity all-models

-■ dao [command] =>
-        · Executes a DAO command (getAll,getOne,count,uGetAll,uGetOne,uCount).
-        · Aliases : DAO
+        · Aliases : new-action
         · Parameters :
-                -r      shortcut of --resource
-                        The model used

-                -c      shortcut of --condition
-                        The where part of the query

-                -i      shortcut of --included
-                        The associated members to load (boolean or array: client.*,commands)

-                -p      shortcut of --parameters
+                -p      shortcut of --params
-                        The parameters for a parameterized query
+                        The action parameters (or arguments)

-                -f      shortcut of --fields
+                -r      shortcut of --route
-                        The fields to display in the response

-        × Samples :
-                Returns all instances of models\User
-                  · Ubiquity dao getAll -r=User
-                Returns all instances of models\User and includes their commands · Ubiquity dao getAll -r=User -i=commands
-                Returns the User with the id 5
-                  · Ubiquity dao getOne -c="id=5"-r=User
-                Returns the list of users belonging to the "Brittany" or "Normandy" regions · Ubiquity uGetAll -r=User -c="region.name= ? or region.name= ?" -p=Brittany,Normandy
-■ clear-cache [] =>
-        · Clear models cache.
-        · Parameters :
+                        The associated route path

-                -t      shortcut of --type
+                -v      shortcut of --create-view
-                        Defines the type of cache to reset.
+                        Creates the associated view
                         Possibles values :
-                        all,annotations,controllers,rest,models,queries,views
+                        true,false
+                        Default : [false]

         × Samples :
-                Clear all caches
+                Adds the action all in controller Users · Ubiquity action Users.all
+                Adds the action display in controller Users with a parameter · Ubiquity action Users.display -p=idUser
+                and associates a route to it
+                  · Ubiquity action Users.display -p=idUser -r=/users/display/{idUser}
+                with multiple parameters
-                  · Ubiquity clear-cache -t=all
+                  · Ubiquity action Users.search -p=name,address
-                Clear models cache
+                and create the associated view
-                  · Ubiquity clear-cache -t=models
+                  · Ubiquity action Users.search -p=name,address -v

-■ init-cache [] =>
+■ auth [authControllerName] =>
-        · Init the cache for models, router, rest.
+        · Creates a new controller for authentification.
+        · Aliases : auth-controller
         · Parameters :
+                -e      shortcut of --extends
+                        The base class of the controller (must derived from AuthController) Default : [Ubiquity\controllers\auth\AuthController]

-                -t      shortcut of --type
+                -t      shortcut of --templates
-                        Defines the type of cache to create.
+                        The templates to modify
                         Possibles values :
-                        all,controllers,rest,models
+                        index,info,noAccess,disconnected,message,baseTemplate
+                        Default : [index,info,noAccess,disconnected,message,baseTemplate]

+                -p      shortcut of --path
+                        The associated route

         × Samples :
-                Init all caches
-                  · Ubiquity init-cache
-                Init models cache
+                Creates a new controller for authentification
-                  · Ubiquity init-cache -t=models
+                  · Ubiquity auth AdminAuthController

-■ self-update [] =>
+                and associates a route to it
-        · Updates Ubiquity framework for the current project.
+                  · Ubiquity auth AdminAuthController -p=/admin/auth

-■ admin [] =>
-        · Add UbiquityMyAdmin webtools to the current project.
+                allows customization of index and info templates · Ubiquity auth AdminAuthController -t=index,info

 ■ crud [crudControllerName] =>
         · Creates a new CRUD controller.